Forethoughts/forethoughts-datastudio/docs/index.rst

 Easy of use
 -----------

-Access to the latest machine learning technology shouldn
+Access to the latest machine learning technology shouldn't be more than a few clicks or a few lines of code away.